Dog Excessively Scratching Ear (Here’s Why)

 A dog excessively scratching its ear can be worrying for any dog owner.
 While an occasional itch is normal, constant scratching may point to an underlying issue that needs attention.

-Dog Excessively Scratching Ear — Why It Happens
+Dog Excessively Scratching Ear: Why It Happens

 Excessive ear scratching in dogs is often linked to discomfort or irritation in the ear canal.
 This can stem from ear infections, ear mites, allergies, trapped foreign objects, or even excessive wax buildup.
-In some cases, the scratching may be so persistent that it leads to redness, sores, or even bleeding around the ear.

 Understanding the possible causes is essential to prevent the condition from worsening and to ensure your dog finds relief.